-External loss databases:
+External Loss Databases:

-- External loss data like e.g. ORIC can provide an indication of the size, frequency and sources of losses experienced by others and is therefore a useful reference when assessing potential risk exposures.
+• External loss data like e.g. ORIC can provide an indication of the size, frequency and sources of losses experienced by others and is therefore a useful reference when assessing potential risk exposures.
 The principal value of such data would be to prompt discussion of the most extreme potential future scenarios that historical data may be unable to show.
-From a day-to-day management perspective, these scenarios may not be relevant, however when considering extreme events these may warrant inclusion. - Loss databases can also provide additional data which may assist with the modelling of operational risk capital requirements.
-However, careful judgement is needed on the relevance of such data, in view of different industry or industrial sector data sources, differences in operational scale, control systems, cultures and the likely completeness of the data.
+From a day-to-day management perspective, these scenarios may not be relevant, however when considering extreme events these may warrant inclusion.